10 Tips For Raising Outdoors-Loving Kids

 After they were out of earshot, Alex turned to me, wanting to clarify a point: “You didn’t get us to do this,” she told me.
 “We wanted to do it.”
 Her words, of course, warmed my heart.
 But her comment also spotlighted the biggest lesson for parents hoping to raise their kids to love the outdoors: Create experiences that make them eager to go out again the next time.

-I’m no authority on how to raise kids to love the outdoors, and all kids are different.
+Sure, all kids are different.
 Offering advice to parents on how to raise their kids treads on dangerous ground—kind of like telling members of my extended Italian-American family how to make pasta sauce.
 But my wife and I have had good success so far.
-Our kids are now 12 and nine-and-a-half and look forward to our regular backpacking, paddling, skiing, and climbing adventures.
+Our kids are now 17 and 15 and look forward to our regular backpacking, paddling, skiing, and climbing adventures.
 They also have an impressive list of pretty hard-core trips on their wilderness CVs already, from sea kayaking in Alaska’s Glacier Bay and descending a technical slot canyon in Utah’s Capitol Reef National Park, to numerous backpacking trips in national parks like Zion, Olympic, and the Grand Canyon.
-(Click on Family Adventures in the top or left menus to see what we’ve done as a family, and my Book page to read about the year we spent taking wilderness adventures in national parks threatened by climate change.)
+(See a menu of stories about many of our trips at my Family Adventures page, and see my Book page to read about the year we spent taking wilderness adventures in national parks threatened by climate change.)

-I think much of what we’ve learned could be helpful to most families, and it boils down to 10 basic rules.
+I think much of what we’ve learned could be helpful to most parents who want to raise children that love the outdoors.
+For me, it boils down to 10 basic rules.

 1. Give Away Your Baby Stroller